an-toni-ok/LICSTER/devices/remote_io/software/README.md

-# Building and Flashing the STM32 Development Boards
+# Building and Flashing the STM32 Development Boards (OPC-UA open62541 Testing)
 This setup is required for flashing the STM32 remote IO boards.
 The gcc toolchain is only necessary for building custom images.